filyp/whisper-simple-dictation/README.md

 - Whisper transcribes it
 - the text is typed with simulated keypresses

-You can either run Whisper locally or through OpenAI's API.
+You can either run Whisper locally or through Groq's API.

 For local execution you need a CUDA device with at least 4GB VRAM.
 Uses whisper version `large-v3`, run with FasterWhisper.

 With remote execution on Groq API the transcription is near instant.
 Same for local execution.
 (On OpenAI's API it's much slower, at least 1 second.)

-Note that compared to Kyutai (below) it isn't real-time - text will be typed only after you finish speaking and release the key.
+Note that compared to Kyutai (described later) it isn't real-time - text will be typed only after you finish speaking and release the key, but the accuracy is higher and overall I found Whisper more usable.

 ## Installation